tampakc/InfoProject/README.md

 ## Details

-For more details of the project please check out the latex file in this repository.
+For more details of the project please check out the pdf file in this repository.